 Currently, ONEOK (OKE) is trading at a forward EV-to-EBITDA multiple of nearly 12x.
 It’s close to its five-year average multiple.

-ONEOK (OKE) fell 2.8% in the week ending March 17, 2017.
-In comparison, the Energy Select Sector SPDR ETF (XLE) fell 0.3% last week.
+ONEOK (OKE) fell 2.8% during the week ending April 13, 2017.
+In comparison, the Energy Select Sector SPDR ETF (XLE) fell 1.5%.

 Short interest as a percentage of float in Kinder Morgan (KMI) stock is 1.16%.
 It has fallen from 1.25% at the end of March 2017.

 Kinder Morgan (KMI) is currently trading at a forward EV-to-EBITDA multiple of nearly 12.0x.

 If KMI remains below its 200-day moving average, it may indicate a weakness ahead for the stock in the short term.

 Kinder Morgan (KMI) stock had an implied volatility of 22.3% as of April 13, 2017.

 According to a letter of intent on April 11, 2017, DCP Midstream (DCP) will participate in the development of Kinder Morgan’s Gulf Coast Express Pipeline Project.

 Credit Suisse has upgraded NuStar from “underperform” to “neutral,” which is equivalent to a “hold.”

 NuStar Energy (NS) is currently trading at a price-to-distributable cash flow of 10.3x, which is close to its ten-quarter historical average of 11.0x.